Learn

 Cameron Impact Scholarship

 This award is presented to students who are “leaders of the next generation.”
-Eligible applicants are those who plan to pursue public service and have already shown the ability to make a difference in their community.
+Eligible applicants plan to pursue public service and have already shown the ability to make a difference in their community.
 Other eligibility requirements include a good GPA and strong participation in an array of extracurricular activities.

 • Award: Full tuition up to $50,000 per year